sustrik/libdill/man/now.md

 Returns current time, in milliseconds.

 The function is meant for creating deadlines.
-For example, a point of time one second from now can be expressed as **now() + 1000**.
+For example, a pointof time one second from now can be expressed as **now() + 1000**.

-The following values have special meaning and cannot be returned by the function:
+The following values have special meaning and cannot be returned bythe function:

 * 0: Immediate deadline.
 * -1: Infinite deadline.